iotaledger/industry-marketplace/ServiceApp/server/README.md

 #### GET /user

-returns userId, role, location, wallet address and wallet balance
+Returns userId, role, location, wallet address and wallet balance

 #### GET /mam/{conversationId}

-* returns MAM channel content
+Returns MAM channel content

 ### Making API Requests
 Axios is an open source library for making HTTP requests and can therefore be used to send messages to the Market Manager.